-CELEBRATE HERE presents performers who live/work in Bloordale and the surrounding neighbourhoods on the Main Stage at 1141 Bloor Street, filling 14 hours of programming with music, singing, poetry, demonstrations and dance.
-More performances were dispersed in various locations throughout the festival in local stores, restaurants and bars, parades, busker stations, and as part of some table stations.
+CELEBRATE HERE MAIN STAGE presents performers who live/work in Bloordale and the surrounding neighbourhoods outside 1141 Bloor Street, filling 12 hours of programming with live music and DJs.
+More performances can be found in local stores, restaurants and bars, parades, busker stations, and as part of some table stations.

 BLOORDALE MARKET offers more than 200 arts, crafts, vendors, demonstrations, and informative and educational community tents.
 Thus giving emergent businesses an interface with the festival’s diverse and growing community.

 SAVOUR BLOOR encourages visitors to explore Bloordale, one of the most diverse culinary neighbourhoods in the City of Toronto and to savour the tastes

 NIGHT MARKET: Curated afterhours with craft beer plus local bars and restaurants.